vdhamer/Photo-Club-Hub/.github/README.md

 The actual text shown in the user interface is provided in the `LocalizedRemark` table.</p>
 </details></ul>

-#### Keyword
+#### Expertise

 <ul><details><summary>Details (click to expand)</summary></p>

-The `Keyword` table holds predefined strings that can used as tags for `Photographers`.
+The `Expertise` table holds predefined strings that can used as tags for `Photographers`.
 Examples: `black and white`, `landscape`, `portrait`.
 Like Xcodes string catalogs, the item has a string identifier which can then be translated for every supported `Language`.</p>

 At the moment, it hasn't been decided yet how the content of the `Keyboard` table is submitted.
-This is related to error checking of the `PhotographerKeyword` table (see description there).
+This is related to error checking of the `PhotographerExpertise` table (see description there).
 The data can come from an extra section in the `root.level1.json` file or a new `level0.json` file containing reference data.<p>
 </details></ul>

-#### LocalizedKeyword
+#### LocalizedExpertise

 <ul><details><summary>Details (click to expand)</summary></p>

-The `LocalizedKeyword` table holds the strings representing `Keywords` in any specific `Language`.</p>
+The `LocalizedExpertise` table holds the strings representing `Expertises` in any specific `Language`.</p>
 </details></ul>

-#### PhotographerKeyword
+#### PhotographerExpertise

 <ul><details><summary>Details (click to expand)</summary></p>

-The `PhotographerKeyword` table links a standardize (reusable) `Keyword` to a `Photographer`.
+The `PhotographerExpertise` table links a standardize (reusable) `Expertise` to a `Photographer`.
 It is thus a many-to-many relationship without any additional attributes.</p>

-Note that `Keyword`s per `Photographer` are provided per Club (`Level2.json`) but are stored at the `Photographer` level.
+Note that `Expertise`s per `Photographer` are provided per Club (`Level2.json`) but are stored at the `Photographer` level.
 Example: John is or was a member of both ClubA and ClubB.
-This means there are two independent `Level2.json` files providing information about John which can hold different sets of `Keywords`.
+This means there are two independent `Level2.json` files providing information about John which can hold different sets of `Expertise`s.
-The app will store the union of both sets in the `PhotographerKeyword` table.</p>
+The app will store the union of both sets in the `PhotographerExpertise` table.</p>

-Do we allow a `Level2.json` file to define new keywords for the `Keyword` table rather than just allow the file to link `Photographers` to pre-existing `Keywords`?
-To prevent polution of the `Keyword` and `PhotographerKeyword` tables, we decided to only accept keywords that already exist in the `Keywords` table.
+Do we allow a `Level2.json` file to define new expertises for the `Expertise` table rather than just allow the file to link `Photographers` to pre-existing `Expertise`s?
+To prevent polution of the `Expertise` and `PhotographerExpertise` tables, we decided to only accept expertises that already exist in the `Expertise` table.
-This means a typo in a keyword identifier in the `Level2.json` file (e.g. "landscape" vs "landscapes") means the entry is ignored.
+This means a typo in an expertise identifier in the `Level2.json` file (e.g. "landscape" vs "landscapes") means the entry is ignored.
-It also means that a deliberately new keyword encountered in the `Level2.json` file is ignored, until it gets added to the `Keyboard` table.</p>
+It also means that a deliberately new expertise encountered in the `Level2.json` file is ignored, until it gets added to the `Keyboard` table.</p>

-While being deliberately restrictive, this is quite powerful: a club may list a new keyword (`PhotographerKeyword`) to a `Photographer`.
+While being deliberately restrictive, this is quite powerful: a club may list a new expertise (`PhotographerExpertise`) to a `Photographer`.
 It will be in the `Level2.json` file, but won't get loaded by the app.
-The club can then lobby to get this keyword accepted.
-When accepted and added to the `Keyword` table, the ignored entry will immediately be used.
+The club can then lobby to get this expertise accepted.
+When accepted and added to the `Expertise` table, the ignored entry will immediately be used.
-Actually it might be nice to someday have a feature (same app? separate app?) that simultaneously detects typos ("landscap") in Level 1 keyword references and suggest wanted extensions to the `Keywords` list ("astrophotography").
+Actually it might be nice to someday have a feature (same app? separate app?) that simultaneously detects typos ("landscap") in Level 1 expertise references and suggests extensions to the `Expertise` list ("astrophotography").
 </details></ul>
 </details></ul>